TeamGTTN/wobblecatz-public/PRIVACY.md

-If you have questions or comments about your privacy rights, you may email us at wobblecatz@proton.me.
+If you have questions or comments about your privacy rights, you may email us at support@wobblecatz.com.